'Poop-bandit' in northwest Houston, bags of human waste dumped in backyards

-'Poop-bandit' in Jersey Village, woman says bags of human waste dumped in backyard
+'Poop-bandit' in northwest Harris County, woman says bags of human waste dumped in backyard

-HOUSTON - One Jersey Village community is dealing with a stinky situation, literally.
+HOUSTON - One northwest Harris County community is dealing with a stinky situation, literally.
 A woman says she's had bags of human waste thrown into her backyard several times.

-Leah Kitchens says her family moved into a Jersey Village home in February 2022.
+Leah Kitchens says her family moved to a home in a subdivision north of the Jersey Village city limits in February 2022.
 That's when she noticed the unusual Kroger bags, around 20 or 25, in her backyard.
 Initially, she assumed they were bags of dog poop being thrown over her fence by those on the walking trail.
 But, she soon discovered that was not the case.

 "Further inspection, we felt that it was actually human poop because of the amount that was in there.
 I don't think even a Great Dane could eliminate that much waste," she said.